Epiphany or Three Kings’ Day

 For Roman Catholics and Protestants, this story is the main story for Epiphany.
 But in the Greek Orthodox Church, the baptism of Jesus is celebrated.
 For the orthodox church, this day is more important than Christmas itself.

-You will see many different traditions in churches around Epiphany.
-During celebrations, you will see kids and adults dressed as the kings and do a play of the visit of the three Kings to baby Jesus.
-On Epiphany is also a celebration with the blessing of the home (because the three Kings were visiting the home of Joseph, Mary, and Jesus), blessing water (because of the baptism of Jesus), exchanging gifts (because the three Kings were offering Jesus presents) and feasting.
+You will see many different cultures in churches around Epiphany.
+During celebrations, you will see kids and adults dressed as the kings and do a play of the visit of the Three Kings to baby Jesus.
+On Epiphany, a celebration consists of the blessing of the home (because the three Kings were visiting the house of Joseph, Mary, and Jesus), blessing water (because of the baptism of Jesus), exchanging gifts (because the three Kings were offering Jesus presents) and feasting.

-In Spain, the day is called ‘El Dia de los Tres Reyes’ (‘Three Kings Day’) where they performed big parades.
+In Spain, they call this day ‘El Dia de los Tres Reyes’ (‘Three Kings Day’).
+On this day, hey perform big parades.
 The kids leave their shoes out to receive gifts from the Magi.